5 tips when animating for digital products

 4. Treat it like a choreographed dance

-Think of a transition like choreographed dance move.
-First the content on screen moves out, text goes first them image a bit slower, then in comes the new image and lastly the new text.
+Think of a transition like choreographed dance.
+First the content on screen moves out, then in comes the new image and text and lastly the action button.
 The last thing to move is where you want the users eye to land.
 Aim to remove as many steps as possible or combine steps to make the motion less messy and the transition faster.
 Plan your animation by sketching it on paper in steps; use classic storyboarding.
 Then you can start removing or merging steps, decide what steps are very fast and what steps are slow.

 5. Be creative